CANCELLATION OF ANNUAL WATER USER MEETING

 During the irrigation season the District office is open to receive water orders from 7:00 a.m. to 4:30 p.m., Monday through Friday.
 On the weekends, there is an answering machine, on the office telephone number 535-1529 where water orders can be left.
 The answering machine is checked regularly on Saturday and Sunday by the Ditch Riders who are on-call.
 The Ditch Riders usually rotate on-call weekends.
 If you call the 535-1529 number and the line continues to ring and the answering machine does not pickup, it means that the answering machine is busy and you should hang up and call back in a few minutes.
 For after hour’s emergencies the phone number to call is 770-0315.
 The emergency answering service will contact the District’s emergency response person if your situation constitutes an emergency.
 An emergency is a situation where property damage is happening or is imminent, not a lack of water or a water order.
 The emergency answering service will not contact the emergency response person for a water order or for lack of water.

-CHANGE IN BILLING PROCEDURE FOR THE “REMINDER” NOTICES SENT OUT IN MARCH OF EACH YEAR
+REMINDER OF THE CHANGE IN BILLING PROCEDURE FOR THE “REMINDER” NOTICES SENT OUT IN MARCH OF EACH YEAR

-No other part of the billing procedure will be changed.
+No other part of the billing procedure was changed.
 The District will continue to send out the annual bills the first week of February and the payments will be due the first of April.
 The first delinquent statements will continue to be mailed out at the beginning of each month starting in April and following through to January of each year.
 Then the annual bills are mailed the first week of February and no other statement will be sent out until the first week in April.
 If your account is paid when due, you will not receive any more statements until the annual billing the following year.

 UPDATE ON THE ENDANGERED SPECIES ACT (ESA) SECTION 7 CONSULTATION